Cerebral palsy is a movement disorder, most often caused by damage that occurs to the developing brain before birth.

 Once your child has been diagnosed with cerebral palsy, our team of specialists works together to devise a customized treatment plan that makes sense for your child’s situation and works for your family.

 Your child’s neurologist may recommend one or a combination of these treatments:

 - Medication management.
-Regular medications help kids with cerebral palsy gain more control of their muscles, reduce pain and lessen complications related to spasticity and other symptoms of the condition.
+Regular medications help kids gain more control of their muscles, reduce pain and lessen complications related to spasticity and other symptoms of the condition.

 - Occupational therapy.
 Working with an occupational therapist helps your child be more independent as he or she participates in daily activities and routines in the home, school and your community.